 Vitamin A is an essential nutrient, which means that you must have it for normal health and well-being and even to stay alive.
 Vitamin A is critical for the health of the eyes, lungs, bones, skin and immune system.

-Another big misunderstanding generated by negative sales tactics from "whole-food-grown-type" vitamin marketers is to say that isolated vitamins are toxic or that the body doesn't recognize them.
-This is silly.
+Another big misunderstanding generated by negative sales tactics from "whole-food-grown-type" vitamin marketers is to say that isolated USP (United States Pharmacopeia)-type vitamins are toxic or that the body doesn't recognize them, because they are "synthetic."
+This is silly nonsense (non-science).
 Click here to read why.

 If it is real, and it is good